linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 15 - The Term Structure of Interest Rates.md

 # Example 15.7 Forward Interest Rate Contract

-Suppose the price of 1-year-maturity zero-coupon bonds with face value  $1,000 is$ 952.38 and the price of 2-year zeros with  $1,000 face value is$ 890.
+Suppose the price of 1-year-maturity zero-coupon bonds with face value  \$1,000 is\$ 952.38 and the price of 2-year zeros with  \$1,000 face value is\$ 890.
 The yield to maturity on the 1-year bond is therefore 5\%, while that on the 2-year bond is 6\%.
 The forward rate for the second year is thus

 $$ f _ {2} = \frac {\left(1 + y _ {2}\right) ^ {2}}{\left(1 + y _ {1}\right)} - 1 = \frac {1.06 ^ {2}}{1.05} - 1 = .0701, \text {or} 7.01 \%
 $$

 Now consider the strategy laid out in the following table.
 In the first column, we present data for this example, and in the last column we generalize.
-We denote by  $B_0(T)$  today's price of a zero-coupon bond with face value $1,000 maturing at time  $T$ .
+We denote by  $B_0(T)$  today's price of a zero-coupon bond with face value \$1,000 maturing at time  $T$ .

 <table><tr><td></td><td>Initial Cash Flow</td><td>In General</td></tr><tr><td>Buy a 1-year zero-coupon bond</td><td>-952.38</td><td>-B0(1)</td></tr><tr><td>Sell 1.0701 2-year zeros</td><td>+890 × 1.0701 = 952.38</td><td>+B0(2) × (1 + f2)</td></tr><tr><td></td><td>0</td><td>0</td></tr></table>

 The initial cash flow (at time 0) is zero.
 You pay 952.38, or in general B_{0}(1), for a zero maturing in one year, and you receive \$890, or in general B_{0}(2), for each zero you sell maturing in two years.
 By selling 1.0701 of these bonds, you set your initial cash flow to zero.^{4}

 At time 1, the 1-year bond matures and you receive 1,000.
-At time 2, the 2-year-maturity zero-coupon bonds that you sold mature, and you have to pay 1.0701 \times 1,000 = $1,070.10.
-Your cash flow stream is shown in Figure 15.7, Panel A. Notice that you have created a "synthetic" forward loan: You effectively will borrow $1,000 a year from now and repay 1,070.10 a year later.
+At time 2, the 2-year-maturity zero-coupon bonds that you sold mature, and you have to pay 1.0701 \times 1,000 = \$1,070.10.
+Your cash flow stream is shown in Figure 15.7, Panel A. Notice that you have created a "synthetic" forward loan: You effectively will borrow \$1,000 a year from now and repay 1,070.10 a year later.
 The rate on this forward loan is therefore 7.01\%, precisely equal to the forward rate for the second year.

 In general, to construct the synthetic forward loan, you sell  $(1 + f_{2})$  2-year zeros for every 1-year zero that you buy.
 This makes your initial cash flow zero because the prices of the 1- and 2-year zeros differ by the multiple  $(1 + f_{2})$ ; notice that